 Saint Mary’s Catholic School requires students K – 8 to dress in uniform on all days, except when there is a “Tag Day” exception granted by the Pastor or Principal.
 Although there is a lot of discussion about uniforms and their effect on learning, Catholic School students have traditionally worn uniforms for generations.
 In addition to clearly identifying students as Saint Mary’s students, the uniforms impart a message of conformity to community norms, respect for the individuality of a person, not their clothes, and a consistency that places an emphasis on learning without distractions.

-“You may be reading this and thinking, “I don’t care what the studies say.
-I just KNOW that kids are more conscientious and better behaved when they dress neatly and modestly.”
-You’re not alone in thinking this way.
-Research has shown that both students and teachers believe that students behave better and get better grades when they wear uniforms.
+Research has suggests that both students and teachers believe that students behave better and get better grades when they wear uniforms.
 This is called the “Halo effect.”
 It refers to the fact that when we see one positive feature about a person, we tend to infer others.
 Therefore, if someone is well-dressed, we make additional positive assumptions about them – e.g., that they’re conscientious and respectful.”
 (Wallin, Dr. Pauline, Parenting, Do School Uniforms Make a Difference, http://theparentsite.com/parenting/schooluniforms.asp)

 For more information, please read the following documents.

 The “official” weather forecast for the day is now found on the website’s home page.
-Although the linked Uniform Brochure refers to the National Weather Service forecast, please note that the website’s forecast high for the day must be 80 degrees or more on the day in question.
+Please note that the website’s forecast high for the day must be 80 degrees or more on the day in question.
 When the forecast is for a high close to 80 degrees, it is advisable to check the website before dressing for the day.
-Unfortunately, the brochure was prepared before the addition of the easily checked website forecast.

 The dress code applies to all students as long as they are on school grounds or at school-sponsored activities; including field trips.